brickviking/minecrafty/README.md

 -   Java 8 (either OpenJDK, Oracle JDK or equivalents.)

 -   Other Minecraft requirements (decent video card, recent machine, enough memory.)

 -   Some terminal, to run this script and see its output.
 Not absolutely mandatory, but you’ll thank me if something goes wrong and you can see it.

-Who this is for {#who-this-is-for}
+Who this is for
 ---------------

 -   People who use modified jars.